dogaegeozden/PianoApp/README.md

 ## What is PianoApp?

-PianoApp is a piano painting made with html and css.
+PianoApp is a piano design created using HTML and CSS.

 ## Technologies Used